tianrui-zhao/tianrui-zhao.github.io/_pages/cv.md

 Publications
 ======
+* Exploitation and efficiency - the “contractor + indentured worker” system from a principal-agent perspective: evidence from the labor market in modern Shanghai.
+Nankai Journal, Vol (6), 2025.
+With Ming Lei and Yan Zhao.
 * Keju system, local elites, and the evolution of traditional society: evidence from Song-Yuan China (in Chinese).
 Economic Theory and Business Management, Vol (6), 2024.
 With Ming Lei and Hongtu Deng.
 * Social heterogeneity, conflicts and the formation of nations: divergence of historical China and Japan (in Chinese).
 Research of Institutional Economics, Vol (2), 2024 (Cover paper).
 With Ming Lei and Hongtu Deng.
 * Local gentries and public utilities in modern China - evidence from Shandong (in Chinese).
 Nankai Economic Studies, Vol (11), 2022.
 With Ming Lei.
-* Exploitation and efficiency - the “contractor + indentured worker” system from a principal-agent perspective: evidence from the labor market in modern Shanghai.
-Forthcoming at Nankai Journal.
-With Ming Lei and Yan Zhao.

 Working Papers
 ======